Beizbol/Beizbol.github.io/jake-astro-site/src/pages/posts/rust.md

 ---

-layout: ../../layouts/BlogPost.astro
+Page: ../../Layouts/BlogPost.astro
 slug: "rust"
 title: "Diving Into Rust"
+description: "Exploring the revolutionary language touted as the supposed future of computer programming."
 author: "Jake"
 date: "1 Sep 2022"
 ---

 ## Why Rust?

-Mozilla maintains Firefox (2-3 million lines of C++).
+Mozilla maintains the Firefox browser, a massive project (2-3 million lines of C++).
 Over the years they hired the best engineers and developed/used the best static analysis tools to manage it all.
 Nonetheless, 70% of their security issues were memory safety related.
-Thus they spawned a research team to create a language to avoid these many issues outright.
+Thus in 2006 Mozilla Research employee Graydon Hoare started a personal project to tackle these issues.
+In 2009, Mozilla began sponsoring the project directly for it's next generation browser engine Servo.
+Thus began the true evolution of Rust.
+In 2015, the Rust 1.0 release was announced.
+As of 2021 the Rust Foundation was created by the 5 main sponsors of the project: AWS, Google, Huawei, Microsoft, and Mozilla.
+Needless to say the huge industry support from the major tech giants hints that there is more to Rust than merely being yet another programming language.

 **Compiler**